abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image61.png)

 18. Select **Save** to Save and Close the Power Query dialog.
-You will be navigated to Visual query.
+You will be navigated to the Visual query.

 19. From the Visual query menu, select **Save as view**.
 Save as view dialog opens.
 Notice the SQL query is available.
 You can review it, if you choose it.